 Alcohol – You can enjoy a glass of alcohol, but do try and limit it.
 If you are needing to be gluten-free on your plan, then I suggest avoiding beer.
 Remember to drink plenty of water alongside any alcohol.

 After the meal – Keep a record of what you had for your treat meal and take note of how you feel afterwards.
-This helps us moving forward into phase 4.
-Note is you experienced any bloating or wind, extra fatigue, increased anxiety, sleeplessness, or bowel complaints.
+This helps us moving forward into phase 3 and 4.
+Note if you experienced any bloating or wind, extra fatigue, increased anxiety, sleeplessness, or bowel complaints.

 Remember – Enjoy your treat meals!
 But don’t go ‘all out’.
 Keep it modest.
 Watch your portion size.
 Savour every mouthful without guilt!

 Once the treat meal is over, get back onto your plan with subsequent meals.
 Try not to make your treat meal a treat day, or a treat weekend.